psenough/teach_yourself_demoscene_in_14_days/README.md

 ## Day 7 - Experiment

+Whether you're a musician, graphician or coder: don't be afraid to experiment.

+Experiment with tools, experiment with ideas.

+Repurpose, remix, discuss with other sceners.

+Don't be afraid to fail, it's normal to fail, that's how you find interesting things, that's how you learn how to do things properly.
+Go forth and fail, eventually you will succeed!

+Don't expect your first track to be great.
+Don't expect your first pixel graphics to look good.
+Don't expect your first demo to be any good.
+The first demos from 90% of sceners are a total load of crap!

+You should also be aware that it's common to get creative blocks or lose your motivation to do things from time to time.
+Just remember that demoscene is a hobby, you're free to do whatever you want at whatever pace you please.
+Some sceners take decades working on their demoscene masterpiece on and off!

+As long as you keep yourself motivated to try new things, eventually you will manage to release something you are truly proud of.

+At the end of day 7 you should now have a good grasp on the importance of not being afraid to just try things and experiment.

 ## Day 8 - Achievable Goals

 There are many ways of making a demo.
 The only right way is your own way.
 The way that is interesting and fun.

+That being said you should always aim for achievable goals.
+If you are not reasonable with your capabilities you'll soon find yourself demotivated to carry on improving your release.
+Always better to start small and build on top of what you already have working.

+If you have no idea where to start here are a few pointers:
-Some people try to replicate some effects after seeing something interesting in another demo, movie, advert or nature.
-Building up a bunch of different effects and then trying to find a soundtrack to glue them all together into something nice.
+* Some people try to replicate some effects after seeing something interesting in other demos, movies, adverts or nature.
+Building up a set of different effects and then trying to find a soundtrack that can glue them together into something nice.

-Others prefer to nail down a concept and only then get to work on it's different components.
+* Others prefer to nail down a concept and only then get to work on it's different components.
 Some sceners only feel the drive to create something when someone requests them to do something or throws them a challenge.

-Some coders only do engines, frameworks and tools.
+* Some coders only do engines, frameworks and tools.
 Some graphicians only fool around with engines until something seems interesting.

 All these approaches are valid.
 Demoscene is a hobby, so don't treat it as work, do whatever you like whenever you feel like doing it.